 OneLife X is an air purifier that requires some preparation before starting.
 The primary filter unit is packed in the device together with a prefilter.
 Still, some additional preparation is needed before switching on the device.

-To start, tilt the main body forwards, then immediately remove the top grid.
+To start, tilt the main body forward, then immediately remove the top grid.
 Here you will notice the transport guard, which must be removed from the device as if it remains, it can block the airflow and, in the worst case, damage the motor.

 The next step is to insert the carbon filter in its intended place, behind the back of the cover that you removed from the appliance in the previous step.
 Once you have done everything, put the cover back on the main body, and you are done with the preparation.
 You can now connect the power cord to the power supply and switch on the device without fear.